Written by Silvana Lucido-Balestrieri19 Mar 2026

 #2 Mobility

-The lack of mobility of landline phones was at best a minor annoyance in the past, for example if you missed a call from a client because you were in another room.
 But after the pandemic hit the world, many offices were forced to move to remote work.
 And many of them found to their horror that they had no means to make or answer calls when out of the office.

 This is where VoIP shines.
 Through VoIP phone systems, you can make or receive calls from any location and on any device of your choice.
 Calling from a desktop PC in your house?
 From your smartphone while waiting for takeout?
 As long as you have access to the internet, you can use your VoIP service and dedicated virtual phone number wherever you are.

-#3 Ease of upgrading
+#3 Ease of Upgrading

-If you want to add new users to the phone system, that will require contacting the provider for additional devices and an extra seat in the plan.
 Need newer phones from a different vendor for your office?
 If you have signed up for a long-term contract, this is pretty much impossible unless you break the contract.
 And if you are opening a new office branch or moving to a different location, you will have to build an entirely new landline phone infrastructure.

 This is where the second biggest advantage of VoIP platforms becomes visible – they can be tailored to fit each company’s needs exactly and be modified whenever a need arises.
 As VoIP works on any device with internet access, companies can quickly replace and add new devices to the system.
-Switching to higher or lower price plans or adding new users to the system can also be done in a few minutes, without extra paperwork or having to call a technician to set up the new phone.

 And the same VoIP phone number can be used in several locations – so your office branch can use the same number that your main office does.

-#4 Available features
+#4 Available Features

 When it comes to the number of advanced business features that companies can use, VoIP wins by a landslide.
 Landline phone devices can usually only offer basic functionalities like auto-attendant or voicemail transcription, but they often cost extra if they are even available.